 When considering the intersection of United States history and the Discalced Carmelite Order, there is one figure who stands out.
-Charles Warren Currier’s history of Carmel in America provides fascinating insights into the life of one Mother Teresa of Jesus, a Discalced Carmelite nun from the first Discalced Carmelite foundation in Maryland (Juliana Sewell, 1799–1878).
+Charles Warren Currier’s history of Carmel in America provides fascinating insights into the life of one Mother Teresa of Jesus, a Discalced Carmelite nun from the first Discalced Carmelite foundation in Maryland (Juliana Sewall, 1799–1878).

 She was a near relative of Francis Scott Key, author of the “Star-Spangled Banner,” and she had strongly imbibed the patriotic spirit of her family.
 She always impressed it as a duty upon the young religious to pray for the political, social, and religious welfare of the country.